acfinspace/Spacelibraryoftales/docs/authors/miscauthors/thedoomedfreighter.md

 > Original post: [https://staringatarock.blogspot.com/2015/10/the-doomed-freighter.html](https://staringatarock.blogspot.com/2015/10/the-doomed-freighter.html)

-> Events foretold are based on a true event.
+> Author’s Note: Events foretold are based on a true event.
 The names have not been changed to protect the innocent, as there aren't really any.
 Koswin is still holding a grudge...

 > Entry for the YC117 Pod and Planet Fiction Contest in the A Day in the Life category.